subwaymatch/jupygrader/docs/usage-library.md

 ### Grade multiple notebooks

-Use the `grade_notebooks` function to grade Jupyter notebooks.
-You can pass a list of notebook paths or dictionaries for more detailed configuration.
+Use the `grade_notebooks()` function to grade Jupyter notebooks.
+You can pass a list of notebook paths or a list of dictionaries for a more detailed configuration.

 ```python
 from jupygrader import grade_notebooks